fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `azure_sql_db`: The port number.
 	- Service `azure_sql_managed_db`: The port number.
 	- Service `clarity`: The port number.
+	- Service `cockroachdb`: The port number.
+	- Service `databricks_db`: The port of your SQL warehouse.
 	- Service `db2i_hva`: The port number.
 	- Service `db2i_sap_hva`: The port number.
 	- Service `documentdb`: Port of the primary node.
 Ignored if `hosts` value is provided.